abelson-lab/smMIP-tools/README.md

 ___
 **allele.frequency** : non.ref.counts divided by total.depth
 ___
-**samples.with.higher.vaf** : Number of samples in the cohort that were observed with allele.frequency that is with higher than in the reported sample
+**samples.with.higher.vaf** : Number of samples in the cohort that were observed with allele.frequency that is with higher than in the reported sample.
+High values reduce the chance that the mutation is authentic.
+Particularly, when Cosmic IDs are absence
 ___
 **higher.vaf** : allele.frequency in the samples in the cohort with the higher allele.frequency (maximum of 3 VAFs are reported)
 ___
 **lower.vaf** : allele.frequency in samples in the cohort that were observed with allele.frequency that is lower than in the reported sample (maximum of 3 VAFs are reported).
+High VAFs values (e.g., higher than 0.01) or those similar to the allele.frequency value increase the chance for a false positive call.
 The “VAF Warning” flag is generated if the allele.frequency value divided by the second VAF in the lower.vaf string is below the user defined value (default=2).
 ___
 **SSCS.non.ref.counts** : Number of single strand consensus reads supporting the alternative allele
 ___